 Let God be your guide, your North Star, your compass.Let the Holy Spirit be your mentor.

 Call on Christ to make you strong when you are weak.

-I remember every detail of your life.
-None have faded.
+I remember the details of your life.

 Many are in scrapbooks, travel memorabilia.
 Photographs by thousands.